 *Disclaimer: Major Players sorted in no particular order

-South Africa E-Commerce Market Recent Developments
+South Africa E-commerce Market News

 - April 2021 - US-based retailer Amazon will set up a new African headquarters in Cape Town, South Africa.
 The government approved the proposed multipurpose development on 15 acres of land to boost the city's economy, with Amazon headquarters as the project's main tenant.
 Development is in stages and is expected to be completed within 3-5 years.